Your tracking app is guessing. Your body is not.

 If you are reading this, you have probably already noticed something.
 The app told you one thing and your body told you another.
 The fertile window the app drew did not match what you were observing.
 The cycles came and went without a positive test, and the app kept showing you windows you started to suspect were wrong.

 That suspicion is data.
 It is your body and your attention telling you that the algorithm cannot see what you can.
 The next step is learning to read what you are already noticing.
+That is what charting is, and that is what I teach.

-Common questions before booking
+Questions before booking

-Is Natural Cycles enough on its own?+
+Is Natural Cycles enough on its own?

-Can I use an app alongside charting?+
+Can I use an app alongside charting?

 Yes.
 Most clients do.
 Once you know how to read your own observations, an app is a perfectly good place to record them and look back across cycles.
 The difference is that you are the one interpreting, not the app.

-Why not just use a wearable thermometer?+
+Why not just use a wearable thermometer?

 Wearables solve a small piece of the temperature-recording problem.
 They do not solve cervical fluid observation, which is the more useful sign for conception timing.
 They also do not interpret your charts.
 They feed an algorithm that still has the same prediction problem.

-Do you recommend any specific apps for tracking?+
+Do you recommend any specific apps?

 Read Your Body and Cyclisity.
 Both are built for fertility awareness charting, both put the interpretation in your hands rather than an algorithm's, and both are what I use with clients.
 Read Your Body is the most customizable.
 Cyclisity is the official companion app to Taking Charge of Your Fertility.
 Either one works.

-What if I want to stop using apps entirely?+
+What if I want to stop using apps entirely?

 Many clients chart on paper, especially in their first few cycles when learning to slow down and observe.
 Paper charts often build the skill faster than apps because they require you to engage with what you are seeing.

-Trade prediction for observation.
+Trade prediction for observation

 A free fifteen-minute call.
 We talk through what your apps have been telling you, what your body has been showing you, and whether learning to chart is the next step.
 If it is not, I will tell you that.